Term structure modelling with overnight rates beyond stochastic continuity: The affine framework for overnight rate modelling

 \subsection{A Hull-White model for the overnight rate}

-In this section, we present a tractable specification of an affine model for an overnight rate, as introduced in Section \ref{sec:affine_short}.
-More specifically, we generalize the popular Hull-White model to the case of stochastic discontinuities.
-We recall that $\cT=\{t_1,\ldots,t_N\}$ represents the time-grid at which the num\'eraire $S^0$ jumps, while $S=\{s_1,\ldots,s_M\}$ denotes the set of stochastic discontinuities of the RFR process.
+In this section, we present a tractable specification of an affine model for the overnight rate.
+More specifically, we generalize the Hull-White model to the case of stochastic discontinuities.
+We consider a finite set $\cT=\{t_1,\ldots,t_N\}$ representing the roll-over dates of the num\'eraire $S^0$, while $S=\{s_1,\ldots,s_M\}$ denotes the set of expected jump dates of the RFR process.

-We assume that $\rho$ is the unique strong solution of the following stochastic differential equation:
+Let $\rho$ be the unique strong solution of the following stochastic differential equation:

 where $\alpha:\R\to\R$ is a continuous function, $\beta \in \R$, $\sigma \ge 0$ and $W=(W_t)_{t\geq0}$ is a Brownian motion.
 The process $J=(J_t)_{t\geq0}$ in \eqref{eq:drho} is a pure jump process specified as follows: